 Increase intake of toning and digestive herbs such as ginger, turmeric, coriander, mint, thyme, basil, rosemary, black pepper, cumin, fennel, and carom seeds.

 All of these herbs are pungent in taste and support the digestive fire.
-Some suggestions:
+Some suggestions to consume herbs and

 - Chew Fennel Seeds after your meals.